AaltoSciComp/scicomp-docs/scicomp/hybrid-events.rst

 multiple communication channels, so that it is not just extroverts asking questions.

 - Have a clear way to get feedback (like presomo).
-Make sure that the current presenter can always see it, a good recommendation is a separate computer with it large font next to your presentation computer.
-To encourage people to use this, it is best to also screenshare/project it, so that the audience can see that it is in active use.
+Make it very explicit how this works.
+Have some icebreaker polls/questions.
 - Require in-person audience to ask questions via the feedback tool, not via voice.
-Distributing microphones will be too much work, also voice questions bias towards extroverts, and you will be able to better order your answers.
+Distributing microphones is a lot of work and will often be forgotten, and also voice questions bias towards extroverts, and you will be able to better order your answers.
 Text questions also allow other people to answer and give help at the same time.
+If a question becomes a discussion, you could distribute microphones.
 - When feedback and questions are done well, they can be published along with the talk (make sure you announce this in advance).
   Especially the "document-based" method below is very good for this, since it can be fixed up after the course.
+- Make sure that the current presenter can always see the questions.
+  A good recommendation is a separate computer with it large font next to your presentation computer.
+- To encourage people to use this, it is best to also screenshare/project it, so that the audience can see that it is in active use.
+This takes some screen space, but can be well worth it if it increases interaction.
+- If the text communication tool is the same as the rest of what the event uses, and has good treading support, then you get even more synergies.

 There are different types of feedback tools: